-But there’s now a school of thought that suggests taking your work away from the office environment can make your it seem meaningless – we’ve already discussed how working from home can adversely affect your health, but could it also be ruining your work and holding you back?
+But there’s also a school of thought that suggests taking your work away from the office environment can make your work seem meaningless – we’ve already discussed how working from home can adversely affect your health, but could it also be ruining your work and even holding back both your employees and your business?

 The work from home myth